|

 reach sexual maturity in 3-6 years.
 Most are mature by the time

-Channel catfish are most abundant in large streams with low or moderate
+they reach 12 inches in length.
+Habitat Channel catfish are most abundant in large streams with low or moderate

 current.

-Channel catfish are native to North America east of the Rockies
+Distribution Channel catfish are native to North America east of the Rockies

 from southern Canada, south into northeastern Mexico, and east of